TSE-Systems/tse-analytics/tse_analytics/docs/timeseries-decomposition.md

+# Time series decomposition

-Time Series Decomposition is a technique to extract multiple types of variation from your dataset.
+Time series decomposition is a technique to extract multiple types of variation from your dataset.
 There are three important components in the temporal data of a time series: seasonality, trend, and noise.

 - **Seasonality** is a recurring movement that is present in your time series variable.
 For example, the temperature of a place will be higher in the summer months and lower in the winter months.
 You could compute average monthly temperatures and use this seasonality as a basis for forecasting future values.